 What I Love About It: This is actually the most recent book I’ve read about PBL, and from the photo above you can see that I’ve written down a lot of great ideas!
 I’m switching from upper elementary to the primary grades next year, and I needed this book to help me shift my thinking to the specific needs of K-3 students.
 This book goes into detail about how to incorporate literacy instruction into PBL.
 It even includes daily schedules and explicit examples.
 There are so many great ideas in this book, including technology tools, learner centered questions, and how to support students through the stages of finding a solution.
 Bloom’s Taxonomy is also referenced throughout the book.
 This book has more explicit information to use in the classroom than any other book I’ve read on PBL.

-This book was recommends to me in the project-based learning Facebook group.
+This book was recommended to me in the project-based learning Facebook group.
 The members in there are amazing and we would love for you to join us!